 According to their press release, ethical hackers and collaborators can expect between $500 and $5,000 per bounty - again, depending on the severity of the issue detected.
 However, in order to submit, exports will need to have been vetted by the Department of Homeland Security.

 The American announcement was hardly haphazard, as it came a day after administration officials publicly warned that hackers were attempting to exploit Java-based software vulnerabilities that infrastructure agencies were using.
 The department seems to be taking the program - along with cyber threats - seriously, as they aim to verify vulnerabilities reported within 38 hours and repair them within two weeks.

 It is not unlikely that more governments will begin taking a similar approach in the coming years.
-2022 is looking to follow the trend of the past few years, with ever increasing cyberthreats on the rise.
-In a way, offering bug bounties is a logical solution to bolstering security of vulnerable (and critically important systems), and further encourages collaboration between various operators in the wider security sector.
+2022 is looking to follow the trend of the past few years, with ever-increasing cyberthreats on the rise.
+In a way, offering bug bounties is a logical solution to bolstering the security of vulnerable (and critically important) systems, and further encourages collaboration between various operators in the wider security sector.

-Considering building a new SOAR integration, upgrade an existing one, or design custom playbooks?
+Considering building a new SOAR integration, upgrading an existing one, or designing custom playbooks?
 Metron has experience integrating multiple SOAR platforms and building custom playbooks.
 Metron is a development partner to leading SOAR platforms including Palo Alto Networks XSOAR, Splunk SOAR, and IBM SOAR.